From Static Designs to Dynamic Experiences

 Direction of communication: Agent ↔ Agent

-A2A was introduced in April 2025 with the support of over 50 technology partners such as Atlassian, PayPal, Salesforce, SAP, ServiceNow, and Workday.
-The protocol is based on established standards like HTTP, SSE, and JSON-RPC.
+A2A launched in April 2025 with the backing of more than 50 technology partners, including Atlassian, PayPal, Salesforce, SAP, ServiceNow, and Workday.
+The protocol builds on established standards such as HTTP, SSE, and JSON-RPC.

 Interaction of A2A and A2UI in the agent ecosystem